THE BUGABOO

 DISTANCE: About 10.5 miles RT to Cobalt Lake.
 Conrad Kain Hut about 6.2 miles RT, but it takes most of a day, and is very scenic.

-ELEVATION: Cobalt Lake, 2297’.
+ELEVATION GAIN: Cobalt Lake, 2297’.
 Conrad Kain Hut, 2640’

 DIFFICULTY: Moderately Difficult and complicated to the hut